| Written by Mark Buzinkay

 In addition, port developers must also consider ways to reduce the environmental impact of their operations, such as using renewable energy sources, implementing water recycling systems, and using electric vehicles.
 By taking these measures, port developers can ensure that their operations are as sustainable as possible.

 In summary, port development must be done with sustainability in mind to ensure that the environmental and community impacts are minimized.
 This requires careful planning and management of the development process, as well as the involvement of local stakeholders.
-It also requires developers to consider ways to reduce the environmental impacts of their operations through the use of renewable energy sources, water recycling systems, and electric vehicles.
+It also requires developers to consider ways to reduce their operations' environmental impacts through renewable energy sources, water recycling systems, and electric vehicles.
 By following these guidelines, port developers can help ensure that their operations are as sustainable as possible.

 The Sustainable Development Goals (SDGs) are an internationally agreed-upon set of goals agreed upon in 2015 as part of the United Nations 2030 Agenda for Sustainable Development.
 The goals are aimed at addressing the root causes of poverty, promote prosperity, and protect the environment while ensuring that no person is left behind.
 In specific terms, the 17 SDGs cover issues such as poverty, hunger, health, education, climate change, gender equality, clean water and sanitation, and more.